reinaldoc/dbsync/docs/24_using.rst

     password = xxxxx
     encoding = iso-8859-1

-Each backend is a class on 'controller' package prefixed with 'BC' like OracleBC.
-Each backend class must implement method **load()** to be used as source connection and **sync()** and **flush()** to be used as destination connection.
+Each backend is a class on 'backend/acquire' or 'backend/persist' packages like Oracle or Ldap.
+Each acquire backend class must implement method **load()** and will be used as data source.
+Each persist backend class must implement the methods **sync()** and **flush()** will be used as data destination.

-A backend can be created to read or write any kind of data.
-Whether to read data from an spread sheet file or write data on a hierarchical database.
+A backend can be created to acquire or persit any kind of data.
+Whether to acquire data from an spread sheet file, from snmp or a relational database or persist data on csv file, a hierarchical database.

-Connection section name must be reffered by a synchronization section or will be ignored.
+Backend section name must be reffered by a synchronization section or will be ignored.

 Synchronization section